-- 9.1 The Council manages its investments in-house, investing in line with the Council's approved lender criteria as approved by Council on the 26th March 2014.
-Investment policy is governed by Welsh Government guidance. - 9.2 Members will recall that following the onset of the unprecedented national and international economic crisis in 2008, all of this Council's cash flows are currently being invested in the Debt Management Account Deposit Facility and other Government backed public sector bodies, in line with the aforementioned approved strategy.
+- 9.1 The Council manages its investments in-house, investing during 2016/17 in line with the Council's approved lender criteria as approved by Council on the 23rd March 2016 and amended 20th July 2016.
+Investment policy is governed by Welsh Government guidance. - 9.2 The Council's temporary cash flows are currently being invested in the Debt Management Account Deposit Facility and other Government backed public sector bodies.
+The Council supplements this strategy with lending to organisations subject to S151 officer determination, following appropriate due diligence and subject to appropriate and acceptable security arrangements.
 This low risk strategy was formed balancing risk and return.
-It is acknowledged that low risk investment strategies result in lower than benchmark investment returns. - 9.3 I have kept this under constant review subsequently with a view to returning to market investment activity at an appropriate time.
-To date, the Council has not returned to market investments but has set up a number of AAA rated money market funds to provide further diversification options when the opportunity does arise.
-These accounts have not been used during 2014/15.
-Members will be kept informed of any changes as part of the Council's quarterly performance reports. - 9.4 During the year, the Council has complied with the approved strategy and there have been no liquidity difficulties. - 9.5 During 2014/15, the Council has not invested funds for longer than 364 days (other than in respect of the Local Authority Mortgage Scheme as detailed below at paragraph 11).
+It is acknowledged that low risk investment strategies result in lower investment returns. - 9.3 A number of AAA rated money market funds have been set up to provide further diversification options if the opportunity arises in the future.
+These accounts have not been used during 2016/17.
+Members will be kept informed of any changes as part of the Council's quarterly performance reports. - 9.4 During the year, the Council has complied with the approved strategy and there have been no liquidity difficulties. - 9.5 The funds invested for greater than one year relate to the commercial agreement with Trivallis (para.10.2) and the Local Authority Mortgage Scheme (para.11).